Kuttikalodano Kali: Iruvattaporattom

 This is the third round of the show.
 In this round 2 members from both the teams can compete against each other.
 Each team will have to answer 3 questions asked by the host.
 Each question will have 2 right options and a wrong option.
 Contestants will have to choose the right option one by one.
 Here the maximum and minimum amount is same as the second round.

 Bhootha Kannadi

-This is the forth and the last round to gain money.
+This is the fourth and the last round to gain money.
 In this round, the remaining contestants from both teams will compete against each other.
 They will have to again answer the questions quickly and correctly on the buzzer from the multiple options given.
 The amount they can win is the same as the previous rounds.

 Kutti kalasham

 This is the last round in the game show.
 The adults will have to protect the money which they have earned in the previous rounds.
 They will have to defeat the 7 kids to take their money home or they will lose their money.